apache/paimon/docs/content/how-to/cdc-ingestion.md

 `--computed-column` are the definitions of computed columns.
 The argument field is from Kafka topic's table field name.
 Supported expressions are:

 {{< generated/compute_column >}}

+## FAQ
+1. Chinese characters in records ingested from MySQL are garbled.
+* Try to set `env.java.opts: -Dfile.encoding=UTF-8` in `flink-conf.yaml`
+(the option is changed to `env.java.opts.all` since Flink-1.17).